A Complete Zen Parenting Guide – 20 Strategies for Dealing with a Hyperactive Child

 3. Develop a Routine

 4. Establishing a predictable routine is essential for hyperactive children.
-Consistency and structure can help minimize anxiety and promote a sense of stability.
+Consistency and structure can help minimise anxiety and promote a sense of stability.
 A consistent routine always helps them to better understand what is expected of them and when.

 5. Encourage Physical Activity